Skip to content

 Traditional Owner cultural values and uses

-In planning for environmental flows in the Campaspe River, North Central CMA has worked with Dja Dja Wurrung Clans Aboriginal Corporation (trading as DJAARA), Taungurung Land and Waters Council and Yorta Yorta Nation Aboriginal Corporation to discuss how cultural values and uses can be supported by water for the environment and the importance of Traditional Owner involvement in management.
+In planning for environmental flows in the Campaspe River in 2023-24, the North Central CMA met with Dja Dja Wurrung Clans Aboriginal Corporation (trading as Djaara), the Taungurung Land and Waters Council and the Yorta Yorta Nation Aboriginal Corporation (YYNAC) to discuss how cultural objectives can be supported by water for the environment and the importance of Traditional Owner involvement in the management of water on Country.

 Social, recreational and economic values and uses